rajat693/ai-engineering/src/components/button.md

 ### ButtonGroup

-Container for multiple buttons with space and flexDirection props.
+Container for multiple buttons with space prop flexDirection in className.
-RetryClaude can make mistakes.
-Please double-check responses.

 ## Example